QuelleQim/MS3-the-reading/README.md

 The project has been deployed from [github](https://github.com) to [heroku](https://heroku.com).

+How the project was and is deployed:
+Accessed heroku webpage, navigate to settings.
+In 'Config Vars' all relevant variables connectable to mongo had been entered.
+See table:

 Enviroment variables | Example description
 ------------ | -------------
 IP | this is the IP the service will bind to